Prescription weight-loss drugs: Can they help you?

 Examine the pros and cons of medications to treat obesity.By Mayo Clinic Staff

-If you have serious health problems because of your weight and dieting hasn't worked for you, prescription weight-loss drugs may be an option.
+If you have serious health problems because of your weight — and lifestyle changes have not resulted in significant weight loss — prescription weight-loss drugs may be an option.
 You should know, though, that prescription weight-loss drugs don't replace the need to make healthy changes in your eating habits and activity level.

 Who is a candidate for weight-loss drugs?